About Anna O. Law

 I am an Associate Professor of Political Science and Herbert Kurz Chair in Constitutional Rights at CUNY Brooklyn College.
 I specialize in public law (including U.S. constitutional law, federal courts, legal institutions such as the American jury system) and U.S. immigration policy history.

-Currently, I am at work on a book-length project—tentatively titled US Migration Federalism Before Nationalization—that challenges settled historiography on migration by bringing together slavery and migration to illustrate the wide influence of slave policy and federal Indian law on voluntary migration law that ostensibly having nothing to do with slavery.
-One might expect that the influence of slavery on migration would be most likely found in equal protection or alienage jurisprudence.
+One might expect that the rights to mobility and to remain would be most likely found in equal protection or alienage jurisprudence.
 Instead I find that the influence of slavery on international and domestic migration is found in federalism jurisprudence, the area of law which tracks how power and authority are divided between the national government and the states.
-Which level of government had jurisdiction over one’s ability to move about and to remain in a place of their choosing affected groups’ abilities to do so.
-The book is under contract with Oxford University Press.
+Which level of government had jurisdiction over one’s ability to move about and to remain in a place of their choosing affected politically powerless groups’ abilities to do so.

 Prior to Brooklyn College, I taught for 8 years at DePaul University in Chicago.
-I am an alumna of Brandeis University and earned a Ph.D. in Government from the University of Texas at Austin and an M.A. in American Civilization at Brown University.
+I am an alumna of Brandeis University and earned a PhD in Government from the University of Texas at Austin and an MA in American Civilization at Brown University.
 I grew up in Honolulu, Hawaii.

 The Herbert Kurz Chair in Constitutional Rights

-In 2012, I joined the Brooklyn College faculty as the Herbert Kurz Chair in Constitutional Rights—a chair that calls for educating students and the public on the limits and possibilities of the U.S. Constitution’s ability to protect politically despised minority groups.
+In 2012, I joined the Brooklyn College faculty as the Herbert Kurz Chair in Constitutional Rights—a chair that calls for educating students and the public on the limits and possibilities of the U.S. Constitution’s ability to protect politically powerless minority groups.

 Herbert Kurz, a Brooklyn College alumnus, had a vision for a fairer world that was inspired by his own family’s challenges as targets of injustice.
 Kurz translated that vision into practices at his own insurance firm and beyond by championing social justice and implementing progressive policies like affirmative action well ahead of his time.